chunhui-zhang/chunhui-zhang/index.md

 <div class="image-txt-container">
 <img src="Motivation.png" class="item-image">
 <div>
 In this work, we propose distance-injected overlap maximization for accurate UAV tracking.
 We use distance-injected semantic IoU loss to alleviate the drift problem caused by dual-dynamic disturbances.
-Furthermore, we conduct feature recalibration network and multi-scale feature concat that improve adaptive feature extraction for UAV targets on the fly.
+Furthermore, we conduct feature recalibration network and multi-scale feature concat that improve adaptive feature extraction for targets on the fly.
 <br> <b>[<a href="https://2020.acmmm.org">Project</a>] [<a href="https://2020.acmmm.org/">Paper</a>] [<a href="https://2020.acmmm.org/">Code</a>] </b>
 </div></div>